Johnshandsable/server-side-calculator/INSTRUCTIONS.md

 [x] - Create two inputs for values
 [x] - Create inputs for each type of mathematical operation [x] - Create a 'C' button to clear inputs
-[] - Get rid of the input fields and replace with buttons for each number [] - Create a function which rounds inside the modules and returns the rounded num [] - Display what the user clicks in a new function onto an input-type field [] - Handle user not sending correct inputs
+[x] - Get rid of the input fields and replace with buttons for each number [x] - Create a function which rounds inside the modules and returns the rounded num [] - Display what the user clicks in a new function onto an input-type field [] - Handle user not sending correct inputs
 [] - Show an alert if user didn't send correct inputs